yamin-shihab/study-notes/grade-8/english.md

 # English Language Arts 8

 Good thing I learned a lesson from last year to start study guides early.
-Note from future (second last week of school): nope, you didn't learn a single lesson you idiot.
+Note from future (second last week of school): nope, you didn't learn a single lesson, you idiot.

 # ***!!!
 ADDITIONAL NOTICE !!!***